RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnProgrammingBox.md

 It cost $700 and it was not able to run burned CDR games without the `System Boot Disc` so there was no benefit to non-developers for owning the modified unit.

-It has a DIP switch on the side to switch between the CD emulator and the actual CD drive inside the saturn.
+It has a DIP switch on the side to switch between the CD emulator and the actual CD drive inside the Saturn.
 It also has a connection port on the left hand side of the unit along side a Cross Products Logo.
 This is where it would connect to the Mirage CD emulator from Cross Products.

-You can see the back of the modified saturn with the cross products CD Switch in a photo taken by `stevejigga` and posted on the AssemblerGames forum:
+You can see the back of the modified Saturn with the cross products CD Switch in a photo taken by `stevejigga` and posted on the AssemblerGames forum:
 <img src="/public/images/saturn/CrossProducts_Saturn_CD_Switch.jpg" />

-Notice the `VCD` port, this is not for the `Video Compact Disc` feature of the Sega Saturn but instead used for Virtual CD emulators such as the `Mirage` which was a harddrive that emulated the functionality of loading a CD, much quicker than actually burning a physical CD! [^8]
+Notice the `VCD` port, this is not for the `Video Compact Disc` feature of the Sega Saturn but instead used for Virtual CD emulators such as the `Mirage` which was a hard-drive that emulated the functionality of loading a CD, much quicker than actually burning a physical CD! [^8]

-The modification to be able to use the CD emulator, along with the region switcher is the only modifications made to most of the the retail saturn units known as the `MS100` model.
+The modification to be able to use the CD emulator, along with the region switcher is the only modifications made to most of the the retail Saturn units known as the `MS100` model.
 However there was an additional variant with a MIDI interface to connect to the `Sega Sound Tools` if you bought the `MC100` model [^8].

 The official price list from Cross Products put the Modified Saturn by itself at a price of £500 which are simply described as:
 > A production Saturn fitted with shielded NMI cables and CD switch (VCD)